Kwpolska/pkgbuilder/docs/upgrade.rst

 .. versionchanged:: 2.1.4.4

-Compares package versions and returns upgradable and downgradable ones. ones.
+Compares package versions and returns upgradable and downgradable ones.